no-bs-cloud/.github/profile/README.md

 ## Welcome to No BS! 👋

-No BS! is a French software consulting company, focusing on execution and delivery.
+noBS! is a French software consulting company, focusing on execution and delivery.

 We’re a small team of seasoned professionals with a simple task: get the job done !